 The need to accommodate user demand patterns (flow rate fluctuations) leads to additional system optimizations.

-Instantaneous demand is normally satisfied from several sources: gas from the on-site production plant, gas withdrawn from elevated pressure gas storage vessels and distribution lines, and, as needed, additional gas generated by vaporizing stored liquid.
-When gases are used at a number of distinct pressure levels, with their own usage patterns, defining the optimal gas storage and liquid vaporization system can be complex.
+When gases are used at a number of distinct pressure levels, and each level has its own usage patterns, defining the optimal gas storage and liquid vaporization system can be complex.

-In an optimal system, the local gas production plant is sized to cost-effectively provide the maximum possible percentage of gas demand, while the amount of liquid vaporization required to support day-to-day operations is minimized
+Normally, in an optimal on-site gas supply system, the local gas production plant is sized to cost-effectively provide the maximum possible percentage of on-site gas demand, and the amount of liquid vaporization required to support day-to-day operations is minimized

 Factors favoring or necessitating cryogenic plants: